euctrl-pru/daily-traffic-variation/README.md

 # Daily traffic variation
 A copy of Denis HUET daily traffic variation pages saved in GitHub.
+This has been used to integrate the header and footer changes.